 (We promise we’re not making any of those acronyms up.)

 This is all honestly just skimming the surface, but the bottom line is that a lot of thought and work has gone into Australia’s student loan system – meaning it’s kind of convoluted.
-And subject to future change, depending on the government of the day.
+And subject to future change, depending on the government in power.

-All this brings us to the present day, where more than 3 million Australians owe more than $74 billion in student loan debt.
+All this brings us to the present day, where more than 3 million Australians owe roughly $80 billion in student loan debt.
 So really, if you still have a hefty student loan, welcome!
 You’re in great company.

 How student loans work